ryanczm/Analytic-Musings/notes/fa/fa.md

 And the data needed would be:

 * Competition data - League and cups
-* Transfer data - Both player and manager
+* Transfer/Spending/Salary data - Both at for player and managers
-* Statistics - Both at the team and player level
+* Statistics - Both at the team and player level.

 ## Player Assessment with Stats